CycloneDX/guides/SBOM/en/0x44-Data_Components.md

 ]
 ```

-CycloneDX does not attempt to normalize configurations into a common vernacular.
+CycloneDX does not attempt to normalize configurations into a common vocabulary.
 Systems and applications may have
-specialized ways of representing configuration that are specific to them.
+specialized ways of representing configurations that are specific to them.
 Rather, CycloneDX leverages existing support for
 name/value pairs (properties), attachments, and URLs to external resources.
 With this approach, common and specialized
 configuration mechanisms are supported.
 Consumers of BOMs with data components will need to understand the context and
 semantics of the data specified.